A NSW Government website

 Can the co-contribution be in-kind?

 No. The co-contribution must include a cash component.
-Higher cash contributions will be considered favourably.
+Higher cash contributions are preferred.

 At what stage will my application need to demonstrate the cash component of the co-contribution funding is available?

 Co-contribution, including the cash component, should be confirmed by the time you submit a full application.
-If there is likely to be a delay in confirming co-contribution funds, you should advise us as early as possible via email.
+If there is likely to be a delay in confirming co-contribution funds, you should email us at [email protected].
 We will not enter into a funding agreement unless you have confirmed co-contribution funding.
 This may include letters from funding bodies or private investors.

 Are there any limitations to the source of cash contributions?